BSc Computer Science with an Integrated Foundation Year / Overview

 - Typical International Baccalaureate offer

-32 points overall, including 5,5,5 from three subjects at Higher Level.
-Must include one from Mathematics or Physics and Mathematics at Standard Level if not studying at Higher Level.
+34 points overall with 6,5,5 in Higher Level subjects, including Mathematics, or Physics and Mathematics at Standard Level, if not studying at Higher Level.

 - How to apply

 On the Computer Science with an Integrated Foundation Year you are an undergraduate at The University of Manchester.
 The course is taught at The University, by academics from The University.
 Provided you achieve the specific progression criteria for your chosen degree, completion of the Integrated Foundation Year guarantees you a place on first year of your chosen degree.

 Fees for entry in 2023 have not yet been set.
 For entry in 2022 the tuition fees were £9,250 per annum for home students, and are expected to increase slightly for 2023 entry.

 Policy on additional costs

 All students should normally be able to complete their programme of study without incurring additional study costs over and above the tuition fee for that programme.
 Any unavoidable additional compulsory costs totalling more than 1% of the annual home undergraduate fee per annum, regardless of whether the programme in question is undergraduate or postgraduate taught, will be made clear to you at the point of application.
 Further information can be found in the University's Policy on additional costs incurred by students on undergraduate and postgraduate taught programmes (PDF document, 91KB).